How much margin time do you have built into your life?

 I often write about currency.
 When I was asked to give a TED talk I did it on “Words are Currency.”

 It was a unique perspective for most and I received hundreds of comments, emails and letters about it.
 I said that words are just as important as the dollars in your bank account because words build or destroy, words can transform nations, start or stop wars – and save lives.

 In business – words are critical.
 They are the engine that delivers your message and builds your brand.

-This is the second article in a series on currency and I have been thinking about it for a long time.
+I have been thinking about it for a long time.
 For years I’ve worked with world changers such as CEOs, celebrities, speakers and humanitarians.
 People who change and save lives.
-Samuel Bistrian, the CEO of Roma Boots, who has impacted the lives of orphans all over the world by doing boot drops and giving them free rain boots.
+Samuel Bistrian, the CEO of Roma boots who has impacted the lives of orphans all over the world by doing boot drops and giving them free rain boots.

 That currency is Time.